How to define domain boundaries for geospatial data

 If idx_scan remains near zero despite high query volume, the index is either fragmented or invalidated by extent boundary shifts.
 Rebuild concurrently to avoid locking:

-CREATE INDEX CONCURRENTLY idx_<table>_spatial ON <table> USING GIST (geom);
+ON <spatial_table> USING GIST (geom);

-DROP INDEX CONCURRENTLY idx_<table>_spatial_old;
+DROP INDEX CONCURRENTLY idx_spatial_table_geom_old;

 Escalation Paths & Cross-Team Governance Workflows